 Understanding vegetation mapping

-Orienteers should understand a few things about the way vegetation is mapped:
+Young orienteers in the Learn to Train stage of development and newer adult orienteers should be learning a few things about the way vegetation is mapped:

 - The darker green an area is on the map the thicker the vegetation / forest is in the terrain

 - Forest mapping represents both the runnability and the visibility.
-Areas of low vegetation where the runnability is reduced but hte visibility is generally still high are marked with thin green stripes.
+Areas of low vegetation where the runnability is reduced but the visibility is generally still high are marked with thin green stripes.

 The following links point to resources that have been collected and are relevant to this skill (?).